-Find the following properties for your project here:
+This section lists the following properties for your project:

 Selecting your mediation partner allows Unity to improve its tools and experiences for you and your project.
-For more information, see documentation on Unity mediation and implementing Unity Ads in third-party mediation.
+For more information, refer to Implementing Unity Ads in third-party mediation.

-To view and edit your project’s privacy settings on the Monetization dashboard, select CURRENT PROJECT > Settings from the secondary navigation menu, then scroll to the Privacy Settings section.
+To view and edit your project’s privacy settings on the Monetization Dashboard, select CURRENT PROJECT > Settings from the secondary navigation menu, and then go to the Privacy controls section.

-This setting applies a single game-wide designation for each platform.
-There are three options:
+This setting applies a single project-wide designation for each platform.
+There are two options:

 Mixed audience games

-If your app is directed to children under the age of 13, you will see a conditional field to designate your app as directed to mixed audiences (that is, it is targeted to both children and to adults).
-Setting Is this a Mixed Audience Game? to Yes allows you to pass individualized designations for each user to determine whether they fall under COPPA restrictions.
+If your app is directed to children under the age of 13, a conditional field displays where you can designate your app as directed to mixed audiences (that is, it is targeted to both children and to adults).
+Setting Is this app is a Mixed Audience Game to Yes allows you to pass individualized designations for each user to determine whether they fall under COPPA restrictions.

-A game-level designation should be sufficient for most games, however, games with mixed audiences (that is, it is targeted to both children and to adults) have one additional configuration choice.
+A project-level designation should be sufficient for most projects, however, projects with mixed audiences (that is, it is targeted to both children and to adults) have one additional configuration choice.

 To enable user-specific COPPA designations:

-- Set Game-level COPPA designation to This game is directed at children under the age of 13.
+Set the Game-level COPPA designation to This game is directed at children under the age of 13.

-You must pass Unity Ads user-level age designations programmatically using the
+You must pass Unity Ads user-level age designations programmatically by using the

-nonbehavioral API.
-For complete instructions on how to implement this MetaData class in your code, see documentation on COPPA compliance.
+user.nonbehavioral MetaData API.
+For complete instructions on how to implement this MetaData class in your code, refer to the documentation on COPPA compliance.

 The following integrations currently support user-level age designation in Unity Ads:

-Please see the corresponding links for instructions on how to implement user-specific COPPA designations in your game code.
+Refer to the corresponding links for instructions on how to implement user-specific COPPA designations in your app code.

-Default behavior refers to the baseline behavior of ads served in your game.
-Unity Ads will default to this behavior when a user-specific COPPA designation is absent.
-The default behavior is dictated by your game-level age designation, and cannot be independently altered.
+Default behavior refers to the baseline behavior of ads served in your project when a user-level COPPA designation is absent.
+Unity Ads will default to treating users as children and only serve contextual ads when a user-level COPPA designation is absent.
+The default behavior is relevant only for Mixed Audience applications, and cannot be independently altered.

-Refer to this chart to determine the behavior results of your Privacy Settings configuration:
+Refer to the following table to determine the behavior results of your Privacy Settings configuration:

 |Directed to children under the age of 13||No||Not Available||Unity treats all users as under the age of 13 and only serves contextual ads.|

-This field provides a list of recommended ad network IDs that are missing from your iOS game's
+This field provides a list of recommended ad network IDs that are missing from your iOS project's

 Info.plist file.
-For more information, see documentation on configuring network IDs for iOS 14.
+For more information, refer to configuring network IDs for iOS 14.

-Optionally link your project to live Store IDs for the game’s Apple or Google Play app page.
+Optionally link your project to live Store IDs for the project’s Apple App Store or Google Play Store app page.

-Extract the Apple App Store ID from your game’s URL, as shown in the highlighted section of the following URL:
+Extract the Apple App Store ID from your app’s URL, as shown in the highlighted section of the following URL:

-Extract the Google Play Store ID from your game’s URL, as shown in the highlighted section of the following URL:
+Extract the Google Play Store ID from your app’s URL, as shown in the highlighted section of the following URL:

 You need the Game ID for each platform to initialize the Unity Ads and Unity IAP SDKs in your code.
 You cannot edit these IDs.

 Both Google and Apple introduced requirements to ensure that apps that are directed at children and serve ads are safe to use.
-If you serve ads in your app and wish to participate in Google’s Designed for Families program or the Apple Kids Category, you must set your age limits filter to Do not show ads rated 13+ or stricter.
+If you serve ads in your app and want to participate in Google’s Designed for Families program or the Apple Kids Category, you must set your age limits filter to Do not show ads rated 13+ or stricter.
 Selecting one of these programs in your project settings will automatically configure the age designation setting to This app is directed to children under the age of 13, and set your age limits filter to Do not show ads rated 13+ or stricter.
-For more information on age rated content, see documentation on moderation.

 Skipping rewarded ads

 Compliance with kid-friendly programs requires that all monetized (rewarded) ads can be dismissed after 5 seconds.
-Please note that Rewarded Ad Units are not skippable by default.
-For information on changing this setting, see documentation on Ad Unit settings.
+Note that Rewarded Ad Units are not skippable by default.
+For information on changing this setting, refer to Ad Unit settings.

 For publishers that also advertise with Unity, allowing Unity to collect revenue-optimizing data can increase Unified Auction campaign performance.
-Enabling this setting allows Unity to collect session data that enhances your Acquire campaigns, to better define the value of new users in your game and similar users from other games in Unity’s network.
+Enabling this setting allows Unity to collect session data that enhances your User Acquisition campaigns, to better define the value of new users in your project and similar users from other projects in Unity’s network.

-To do so, ensure that your project has the Ads SDK installed, and an active Acquire campaign.
-Select CURRENT PROJECT > Settings from the secondary navigation menu, then scroll to Acquire Optimization and enable the setting for each platform.
+To do so, ensure that your project has the Ads SDK installed, and an active User Acquisition campaign.
+Select CURRENT PROJECT > Settings from the secondary navigation menu, then go to Acquire Optimization and enable the setting for each platform.

 - Sign in to your Apple developer account and select App Store Connect from the left navigation menu.

-- On the App Store Connect page, click My Apps.
-If you don't have an app, click the + button to create a new app.
+- On the App Store Connect page, select My Apps.
+If you do not have an app, select + to create a new app.

 - Select In-App Purchases > Manage from the left navigation menu.

-- Click App-Specific Shared Secret to display the key.
+- Select App-Specific Shared Secret to display the key.

 For more information, reach out to your Unity representative.

-The Enable ad delivery toggle allows you to temporarily stop serving ads to your application.
+Use the Enable ad delivery toggle to temporarily stop serving ads to your application.

-Test mode allows you to test your integration without serving live ads.
-Use this setting to override programmatic settings on a device, by toggling Override client test mode, then checking Force test mode ON (i.e. use test ads) for all devices.
+Use Test mode to test your integration without serving live ads.
+You can override programmatic settings on a device by toggling Override client test mode, and then enabling Force test mode ON for all devices.
 It is important to enable test mode before testing integration to avoid getting flagged for fraud.